yochaigal/cairn/resources/monsters/shadow.md

 3 HP, 8 STR, 14 WIL, touch (d6)
 -   Incorporeal monsters that look like living shadows.
 -   Unharmed by mundane attacks.
--   Critical Damage: The shadow drains d4 STR from the victim, any creature killed this wat becomes a shadow.
+-   Critical Damage: The shadow drains d4 STR from the victim.
+Lethal damage turns the target into a Shadow.

 author: [xenio](https://xenioinabottle.blogspot.com)